YendisFish/yapm/README.md

 # Yet Another Package Manager

-Yapm is a package manager written in Go, and meant to be simple, yet modern.
+Yapm is a package manager written in Go with the intention of being simple yet modern.
 It utilizes the mpr standard, while also delivering software to you as well.

 # How do build